Radio (LL Cool J album): Release and reception

 From the monster boombox on the cover to grooves like 'I Can't Live Without My Radio' and 'You Can't Dance', LL touches all the right cultural totems, delivering his sharp-tongued lines with adolescent urgency and a deliciously snotty attitude.
 The rhythm tracks are stripped-down and aggressive; raps on familiar subjects sidestep clichés and are clever enough to warrant repeated listening.

-Since its initial reception, Radio has been viewed by fans and critics as LL Cool J's best work and hip-hop's best albums.
+Since its initial reception, Radio has been viewed by fans and critics as LL Cool J's best work and one of hip-hop's best albums.
 Some critics and writers have given more praise to Rubin's production, noting its importance.
 Yahoo Music's Frank Meyer said that Radio was "one of the earliest records, along with Run-DMC, to combine the vocal approach of rap with the musical arrangements and riffing of rock 'n' roll.
 'I Can't Live Without My Radio' is a hip-hop classic and this album set the standard for East Coast rap for a long time."

 Radio was later ranked at number 2 on Ego Trips "Hip Hop's Greatest Albums (1979–1985)" list, number 69 on Rolling Stones "100 Best Albums of the 80s", and number 71 on Blenders "100 Greatest American Albums of All Time" list.
 In 2003, Rolling Stone ranked it number 478 on its list of The 500 Greatest Albums of All Time; it was ranked number 470 in a revised list in 2012.
 The magazine also included Radio in their 1997 issue's list of "The Essential 200 Rock Records".
 In 1998, Radio was selected as one of The Source magazine's "100 Best Rap Albums".